Mobile SEO: A Beginner's Guide

 But how do you handle images that are integral to your website, such as product photos?
 They can still negatively affect your mobile SEO and mobile site speed if not optimized, but you can’t remove them.

-To ensure your images comply with the best mobile SEO practices, you should efficiently encode them:
+To ensure your images comply with the best mobile SEO practices, you should implement responsive images, change their format (for example, to WebP), and compress them to save space.

 Are you a Shopify store owner?
 Take your mobile SEO to the next level with TinyIMG, an app designed to serve the most optimized mobile version of your images.